1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Find similar grants2025 ARPA Artists Grant is sponsored by Arts Foundation for Tucson and Southern Arizona.
-Grants supporting individual artists and culture bearers in Southern Arizona to aid recovery from the COVID-19 pandemic.
+Supports individual artists and culture bearers in Southern Arizona to provide arts services, including workshops and mentorship, with funding from the American Rescue Plan Act.

 Get alerted about grants like this